ManojDhundhalva/ide/README.md

-Here is your **updated, beautiful, polished README.md** with a professional finish **and your names added at the end** exactly as requested.

----

 # ✨ Cloud IDE – Distributed Multi-Workspace Development Platform

-A modern cloud-based IDE platform inspired by **Replit**, designed to provide **isolated compute workspaces on AWS EC2** for every user project.
+A modern cloud-based IDE platform designed to provide **isolated compute workspaces on AWS EC2** for every user project.
 This system delivers a seamless real-time coding experience using **Monaco Editor**, **Xterm terminal**, **WebSockets**, and **dedicated EC2 instances** for high performance.

 ---